 - To prevent heart disease

-One small study indicates that taking lutein supplements may protect against certain laboratory markers used to determine risk for heart disease.
+One small study indicates that taking lutein supplements may protect against heart disease, but additional studies are needed.

 For Healthcare Professionals